DIDSR/VIGILANT/README.md

 ## Using this tool

-This toolkit is designed to be used with adaptive AI developed in a sequential modification paradigm.
-It is expected that there are multiple sequential versions of the AI model, each with a corresponding evaluation dataset.
-The input to this tool is the performance of every version of the model, evaluated on every version of the evaluation dataset.
+This toolkit works with adaptive AI systems developed in discrete model versions, each paired with a corresponding evaluation dataset.
+The required input is the performance of every model version evaluated on every dataset version.

-For example, a model with the versions 1, 2, and 3 (each with a corresponding dataset), would have an input in the format:
+For example, for model versions 1, 2, and 3 (each with its own dataset), the input format is:

 | Model version | Dataset version | Performance |
 |---------------|-----------------|-------------|